Unboxed-Software/solana-course/content/transfer-hook.md

 ### 1. Initialize Extra Account Meta List instruction

-The cookie program needs some extra accounts to be able to mint the crumb tokens which are:
+The cookie program wants to mint the crumb tokens on each transfer and needs the following accounts:

 1. `crumb_mint` - The mint account of the token to be minted by the transfer_hook instruction.
 2. `crumb_mint_ata` - The associated token account of the crumb mint.
 3. `mint_authority` - For the crumb mint.
 4. `token_program` - this mint will be a regular SPL token mint.

-We are going to store these accounts in the `extra_account_meta_list` account, by invoking the instruction `initialize_extra_account_meta_list` and passing the required accounts to it.
+We'll store these accounts in the ' `extra_account_meta_list` account by passing them into the `initialize_extra_account_meta_list` instruction.

-First we have to build the struct `InitializeExtraAccountMetaList`, then we can write the instruction itself.
+We'll first build the struct `InitializeExtraAccountMetaList`, and then we can write the instruction itself.

 **`InitializeExtraAccountMetaList` Struct**

-The Instruction requires the following accounts:
+The instruction requires the following accounts:

-1. `extra_account_meta_list` - The PDA that will hold the extra account.
+1. `extra_account_meta_list` - The PDA holding the extra account.
 2. `crumb_mint` - The mint account of the crumb token.
 3. `crumb_mint_ata` - The associated token account of the crumb token.
 4. `mint` - The mint account of the cookie NFT.
 5. `mint_authority` - The mint authority account of the crumb token.
-6. `payer` - The account that will pay for the creation of the ExtraAccountMetaList account.
+6. `payer` - The account that will pay for creating the ExtraAccountMetaList account.
 7. `token_program` - The token program account.
 8. `system_program` - The system program account.

-The code for the struct will goes as follows
+In our struct, we'll have Anchor initialize the `crumb_mint` and `mint_authority`.
+We'll need to provide the rest of the accounts.
+Here's the code:

 ```rust
 #[derive(Accounts)]